 There have been occasions when I have been unable to understand why nothing will put the fondant right, and I’ve to throw it away and started again.

-I hope I have covered enough fixes to enable you to solve your sticky fondant problems.
-If I haven’t and you still have a fondant problem that I haven’t covered leave a message in the comments below, and I will try my best to find a solution for you.
+I hope I have covered enough fixes to solve your sticky fondant problems.
+If I haven’t and you still have a fondant problem that I haven’t covered, leave a message in the comments below, and I will try my best to find a solution for you.

-Also, If you have any other fixes, you use, then please share them with us in the comments below.
+If you have any other fixes you use, please share them with us in the comments below.